 Other benefits of hormone replacement therapy include:

 Short-term use of hormone replacement therapy is safe for most menopausal women, especially when it’s primarily used to relieve symptoms.
-It’s available in several different forms including pills taken orally, a patch placed on your skin, topical gels and creams, vaginal suppositories, and pellets.
+It’s available in several different forms including pills taken orally, a patch placed on your skin, topical gels and creams, and vaginal suppositories.